brando90/snap-cluster-setup/README.md

 Request it here:  https://webdb.cs.stanford.edu/csid and put Michael Bernstein as your CSID sponsor/supervisor
 Note: this is different from SNAP cluster sponsor.

-### Second get acces to Snap
+### Second get acces to SNAP

 To get access to snap write an e-mail with this subject:

-> Access Request Snap Cluster Working With Brando Miranda CS197 for <full_name> <CSID>  <SUNET>
+> Access Request SNAP Cluster Working With Brando Miranda CS197 for <full_name> <CSID>  <SUNET>

 For example:

-> Access Request Snap Cluster Working With Brando Miranda CS197 for Brando Miranda brando9 brando9$
+> Access Request SNAP Cluster Working With Brando Miranda CS197 for Brando Miranda brando9 brando9$

 and sent it to
 - Eric Pineda: eric.pineda@stanford.edu
 - Brando Miranda: brando9@stanford.edu
-- [Snap cluster IT](https://ilwiki.stanford.edu/doku.php?id=start): il-action@cs.stanford.edu
+- [SNAP cluster IT](https://ilwiki.stanford.edu/doku.php?id=start): il-action@cs.stanford.edu
 - Sanmi Koyejo: sanmi@stanford.edu

 Once you get access to it you will be able to login to the cluster via the ssh command in the terminal (cli) and vscode.